derry-dev/eTBS-Visualiser/README.md

 shiny::runApp("eTBS Visualiser", launch.browser = TRUE)
 ```

+#### Option 3: RStudio

+Make sure [RStudio](https://www.rstudio.com/products/rstudio/download/#download) is installed, then open any one of the files **global.R**, **ui.R** or **server.R**, install the required R packages listed in **Option 2** and click the run icon on the top right-hand side of the source window.

+#### Notes

-It is recommended to use a modern web browser such as Google Chrome, Mozilla Firefox or Opera, you may encounter issues such as missing UI elements if you attempt to use the visualiser using older browsers such as Microsoft Edge or Internet Explorer.
+It is recommended to have an up-to-date web browser such as Google Chrome, Mozilla Firefox set as the default web browser on your system, full support of functionalities are not guaranteed on other browsers such as Opera, Apple Safari, Microsoft Edge, Internet Explorer and you may encounter issues such as missing UI elements if you attempt to use the visualiser.

 ### Editing the Visualiser